-&lt;sup>9The payment amounts at different restaurants and in different months follow highly skewed distributions and there are many cases in which the payment amount is zero.
+10The payment amounts at different restaurants and in different months follow highly skewed distributions and there are many cases in which the payment amount is zero.
 We therefore use a transformation called the inverse hyperbolic sine rather than the natural logarithm.
 See Burbidge et al. (1988) for a detailed discussion.

-$^{10}{\rm This}$ dummy variable captures the potential effect of the point reward program after it ended in June 2020.
+11This dummy variable captures the potential effect of the point reward program after it ended in June 2020.

-&lt;sup>11We also use time fixed effects specific to types of restaurants and find that the results are almost identical to those presented below.
+12We also use time fixed effects specific to types of restaurants and find that the results are almost identical to those presented below.
 Specifically, we classify restaurants covered in the dataset into cafes, Japanese-style restaurants, non-Japanese-style restaurants, chain restaurants, bars, and Japanese-style pubs.